Strategic Plan Template

 If you want a more detailed guide on creating a vision statement, check out our comprehensive guide: How To Write A Good Vision Statement

-When creating organizational values, if you find yourself struggling to come up with values that truly resonate with your company, think about your next hire:
+When creating company values, if you find yourself struggling to come up with values that truly resonate with your company, think about your next hire:

 - What type of behaviors and mindset are you looking for?